jamesgiu/google-business-finder/README.md

 # google-business-finder
-Hacked together Python 2.7 CLI script to help a door-to-door salesperson generate a list of businesses to visit.
+Hacked together Python 2.7 CLI script made eons ago to help a door-to-door salesperson generate a list of businesses to visit.

 It takes in a radius and generates a .csv file containing the business's name, address and rating.